This page provides an overview of loading data from Cloud Storage into BigQuery.

 If your Cloud Storage data is separated into multiple files that share a common base-name, you can use a wildcard in the URI when you load the data.

 To add a wildcard to the Cloud Storage URI, you append an asterisk (*) to the

 base-name.
 For example, if you have two files named

 fed-sample000002.csv, the bucket URI would be

 This wildcard URI can then be used in the console, the classic UI, the CLI, or

 You can use only one wildcard for objects (filenames) within your bucket.
 The wildcard can appear inside the object name or at the end of the object name.
 Appending a wildcard to the bucket name is unsupported.

-* wildcard character is not
+* wildcard character is not allowed when you:

 To learn how to load data from Cloud Storage into BigQuery, see the documentation for your data format: